pascallaliberte/sharpen.page/_posts/2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales.md

 Selling your product, however, **means that you have to rely on crude tactics**: turning more conversations into opportunities to raise awareness, show the benefits, and trying a sale.

-The problem here is that you haven't got a clue what's going on in the mind of the buyer.
-Your understanding of the buyer isn't sharp enough.
-It's out of focus.
+At this point, your understanding of the buyer isn't sharp enough.
+It's out of focus, since the focus has been on the _appeal_ of your product.
+Let's move to Level 2.

 ## <small>Level 2 (Sharp):</small><br>Understanding the Problem and the Aspiration